LifeInLights/lifeinlights.github.io/create-by-the-numbers.md

 A Free Introductory Computer Programming and Graphical Art workshop

 # When
-The next workshop will be held on Saturday February 20 from 9:30am - 12noon
+The next workshop will be held on Saturday March 12 from 9:30am - 12noon *Please note that the workshop originally scheduled for February 20 has been cancelled*

 # Where
 Leeds Center for the Arts, 37 North Main St Winchester